imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/llama.md

 LLaMA
 =======

-!!! warning
-    This page is under review.
-We are working on closing the process.
-Sorry for the inconvinence :pray:

 ## Introduction

 - In Feb 2023, Meta introduced a collection of foundation language models ranging from 7B to 65B parameters under the name of LLaMA.